 Have you ever read any finance books?
 No matter who you are or where you are in life, learning more about money is always a good move.
 There’s a lot going on in the financial world.
 Learning about making more money or investing is always a worthwhile pursuit.
 Financial education is something that will serve you for years to come.

 There’s plenty of content online, from personal finance blogs to helpful content put out by larger companies.
-(Check out our blog in all it’s glory here!)
-But if your eyes need a break from the screen, here are three finance books to help anyone get better with money.
+(Check out our blog in all it’s glory here!).
+If your eyes need a break from the screen, here are three finance books to help anyone get better with money.

 Your Money or Your Life